CarlosChivas/ZapoFood/README.md

     * User can select the time for the reservation and the duration.
 * My reservations
     * The user can see his reservations
+* Favorites
+    * The user can see his favorites restaurants
+* Analytics
+    * The user can see his analytics
+* Friends
+    * The user can see his friends

 ### 3. Navigation